 Consider creating an email address dedicated to answering questions about your engagement platform.
 Then, assign staff to read and respond to all incoming messages so you can ensure that folks receive a response within 1-2 business days.

-If Presence is your engagement platform’s host, you can also direct students to the Presence Happiness Team.
+If Presence is your engagement platform’s host, you can also direct students to the Modern Campus customer success team.
 Perhaps you include the email or chat box directions on your platform’s homepage or set up an auto-reply through your custom email address that directs students to the Happiness Team for urgent matters.

 10. Create a marketing plan